Natural Gas Extraction - Hydraulic Fracturing

-Ensuring the safe disposal of wastewater, stormwater, and other wastes from hydraulic fracturing activities
+Ensuring the safe management of wastewater, stormwater, and other wastes from hydraulic fracturing activities

 As the number of shale gas wells in the U.S. increases, so too does the volume of shale gas wastewater that requires disposal.
-Wastewater associated with shale gas extraction can contain high levels of total dissolved solids or TDS.
+Wastewater associated with shale gas extraction can contain high levels of salt content also called total dissolved solids or TDS.
 The wastewater can also contain various organic chemicals, inorganic chemicals, metals, and naturally occurring radioactive materials (also referred to as technologically enhanced naturally occurring radioactive material or TENORM).
-In partnership with states, EPA is examining the different disposal methods employed by industry to ensure that there are regulatory and permitting frameworks in place to provide safe and legal options for disposal of flowback and produced water.
+In partnership with states, EPA is examining the different management methods employed by industry to ensure that there are regulatory and permitting frameworks in place to provide safe and legal options for disposal of flowback and produced water.
 These options include:

 Underground injection of waste disposal fluids from oil and gas wells (Class II wells)In many regions of the U.S., underground injection is the most common method of disposing of fluids or other substances from shale gas extraction operations.
 Disposal of flowback and produced water via underground injection is regulated under the Safe Drinking Water Act's Underground Injection Control (UIC) program.